1) What is Anxiety Neurosis?

 - Pharmacology (Medication): Medication is used to reduce the symptoms of anxiety.
 Beta-blockers are often consumed after an anxiety or panic attack to lower blood pressure and other physical symptoms of anxiety.

 Different things work for different individuals.
 Since every individual reacts differently to a course of treatment, the best way to decide might take some time and trials.
 Some individuals might get better through medications only and some might get better through psychotherapy only.
-But it is often observed that the best course of treatment is the combination of the two.
+But it is often observed that the best course of treatment is a combination of the two.

 7) How to Combat Symptoms of Anxiety Disorders?